 When building your remote company culture and designing a management style that lets your remote team thrive, it’s worth looking at what successful remote-first companies are already doing.

-Here are some useful resources that may help you find your footing:
+Here are some valuable resources that may help you find your footing:

-There are no secrets to managing a remote team.
+There are no hard fast rules to managing remote teams.

 You’ll need to experiment and find what works for your unique company and situation.

-The experience of going remote is entirely different from working on-site, but it can lead to big productivity and happiness gains for your team.
+The experience of going remote is entirely different from working on-site, but it can lead to significant productivity and happiness gains for your team.

 Once you start seeing results, you’ll understand the hype behind remote work and why more and more companies are allowing their teams to work remotely around the world.